 This recipe is an original to The Usual Saucepans, made up using some flour from Wright’s.
-The original base recipe for the wholemeal bread is from James Morton’s book – Baking James – but I’ve altered it slightly to include some awesome ingredients.
+The original base recipe for the wholemeal bread is from James Morton’s book – Brilliant Bread – but I’ve altered it slightly to include some awesome ingredients.

 Start by combining the flours, salt and yeast in a large bowl – keeping the yeast and salt apart if at all possible, as the salt will inhibit the yeast.
 Pour the water into the bowl and then either use a dough scraper or your hands, pull it all together into a dough.
 This is a no-knead recipe, so it’s much more straight forward and much less faff.

 Cover the dough with clingfilm, a snap on lid, or – like me – use a shower cap.
 Rest for half an hour.

 Just before the dough is ready, slice your sun dried tomatoes into small chunks (mine were about 3 pieces each).
 Pick your basil leaves off their stalks and muddle them a little in your hand (basically, punch them a few times…) to start releasing their oils.